Voting in Portugal as an Expat

 European Parliament Elections

-EU citizens resident in Portugal (vote in Portugal OR home country, not both) + Portuguese citizens
+EU citizens resident in Portugal + Portuguese citizens (vote in one country only)

-Registration must be completed at least 60 days before the election.
+Registration must be completed at least 60 days before election day.

 Why it matters